cjacker/opensource-toolchain-fpga/README.md

 A **field-programmable gate array (FPGA)** is an integrated circuit designed to be configured by a customer or a designer after manufacturing – hence the term field-programmable.

-FPGA is not a CPU or MCU or special-purpose IC whose configuration is set and sealed by a manufacturer and cannot be modified, it's a general purpose IC that can be programmed (configured) for specific use after it has been manufactured.
+FPGA is not a CPU, MCU or special-purpose IC whose configuration is set and sealed by a manufacturer and cannot be modified, it's a general purpose IC that can be programmed (configured) after it has been manufactured.
 FPGA contain adaptive logic modules (ALMs) and logic elements (LEs) connected via programmable interconnects.
 These blocks create a physical array of logic gates that can be customized to perform specific computing tasks.

 for more information of FPGA, you can refer to https://en.wikipedia.org/wiki/Field-programmable_gate_array.

-FPGA programming is not like "programming" in the usual sense.
+FPGA programming is not like "software programming" in the usual sense.
 FPGA programming is "creating hardware architecture to perform specific tasks", And the programming language used with FPGA has little in common with traditional programming languages. to program FPGAs, you use specific hardware description languages (HDL) such as VHDL or Verilog, it describes the structure and behavior of electronic circuits, and most commonly, digital logic circuits.

-A programming language toolchain (such as C programming language) we known before is a 'translator' to translate the source codes to target binaries. the principles would be similar for FPGA, the toolchain of FPGA also works as a 'translator' to translate the source codes of HDL to target binaries (called as 'bitstream file'), and the compilation process for FPGA consists of 'synthesis' and 'place and route' (P&R), and the final bitstream file will be uploaded to FPGA by a flashing tool.
+A programming language toolchain (such as C programming language) we known before is a 'translator' to translate the source codes to target binaries. the principles would be similar for FPGA, the toolchain of FPGA also works as a 'translator' to translate the source codes of HDL to target binaries (bitstream file), and the compilation process for FPGA consists of 'synthesis' and 'place and route' (P&R), and the final bitstream file will be uploaded to FPGA by a flashing tool.

 Until a few years ago, developing for FPGAs required the use of proprietary locked-down tools, but in the last few years, the satuation changed, open-source FPGA tools such as Yosys/Nextpnr have come flooding out.